biocatiit/website/content/scihi/2017_sosnick.rst

     .. column::
         :width: 8

-        The physical basis of proteinfolding stability and cooperativity remains a topic of great interest.
+        The physical basis of protein folding stability and cooperativity remains a topic of great interest.
 Folding of globular proteins is generally assumed to be driven by energetically favorable burial of hydrophobic groups and that early development of secondary structure increases the